cameronshinn/csgo-wpc-rating/README.md

 # CS:GO WPC Rating

-This CS:GO player rating system performs win probability prediction and win probabilty change attribution to rate players based on how their actions change their team's chances of winning.
-Detalis of the sysem are explained in the [`REPORT.md`](REPORT.md) file.
+This CS:GO player rating system performs win probability prediction using machine learning and win probabilty change attribution to rate players based on how their actions change their team's chances of winning.
+Detalis of the system are explained in the [`REPORT.md`](REPORT.md) file.

 ## Setup